apmckinlay/natureapp/plants/pricrose.md

 The **Common Wild Rose** or **Wood Rose** is also native to North America, but it doesn't have prickly stems and is less common.

-**Did you know?** Rose hips are high in Vitamin C and make excellent jelly.
+**Did you know?** The strongly scented flowers attract birds and butterflies and are very popular with bees.